omar-polo/gmid/README.md

 create files inside the `regress` directory and bind the 10965 port.

+## Contributing

+Any form of contribution is welcome, not only patches or bug reports.
+If you have a sample configuration for some specific use-case, a script or anything that could be useful to others, consider adding it to the `contrib` directory.

 ## Architecture/Security considerations

 gmid is composed by four processes: the parent process, the logger,